The Tale of Six Fuzzy DucklingsJune 18, 2020

 On a beautiful June afternoon, a Green Chimneys student along with a couple of our education staff and wildlife experts gathered at the shore of the Great Swamp just across from our Brewster campus.
 Reluctant at first, the student helped open the carrier and stood careful watch as the ducks eventually came pouring out and headed right for the water.
 The group marveled as the flock swam away, bopping, dunking, and exploring together.

-Green Chimneys’ renowned Farm & Wildlife Center is home to nearly 200 animals, including 50 birds of prey.
+Green Chimneys’ renowned Farm & Wildlife Center is home to over 300 animals, including 50 birds of prey.
 An Andean condor; Griffon vulture; Bald eagle; numerous hawks, falcons, owls, and crows are among the permanent residents of the Paul C. Kupchok Wildlife Rehabilitation Center.
 While our facilities remain closed to the public during the Coronavirus pandemic and in accordance with state and county mandates, our Farm & Wildlife Center continues to be a resource for Green Chimneys students.
 Through the rehabilitation and care of these animals, students with special needs learn compassion, life skills, and the true meaning of stewardship.